zombocom/maildown/README.md

     This is a code block using backticks
     ```

-This feature is really hacky, and based off of removing whitespace before lines (via regex 🙀).
-So if you need beginning whitespace preserved in any area, this feature will not work for you.
+This feature is hacky, and based off of removing whitespace before lines in your template (via regex 🙀).

-In the future I hope to have a better way of doing this, but for now it's all you get.

 ## Configure Markdown Renderer